iurilandolt/FDF/README.md

 -> https://harm-smits.github.io/42docs/libs/minilibx

-this project complies with the 42 Network norms.
+this project complies with the 42 norm.

-no for loops.
+`- no for loops.`

-no declarations/initializations on control structures.
+`- no declarations/initializations on control structures.`

-functions have a max of 5 arguments and a total of 25 lines and 80 tokens.
+`- functions have a max of 5 arguments and a total of 25 lines and 80 tokens.`

-maximum 5 functions per file.
+`- maximum 5 functions per file.`

-no functions from any libray except for,
+`- no functions from any libray except for;`

-open() / close() / read / write / malloc / free
+`open() / close() / read / write / malloc / free`
-perror / strerror / exit
+`perror / strerror / exit`
-anything from math.h
+`anything from math.h`

 minilibx wworks with a graphical server like X-Window and allows us to instanciate a window and manipulate the pixels inside it. graphical servers in linux have a much extensivier use around network but we do not explore this in this project.